maribernardes/MRINeedleSegmentation/README.md

 $ IceBallSegmentation/convert_dataset_to_nifty.sh
 ~~~~

-If the script will output the images in the following directory structure:
+The script will output the images in the following directory structure:
 ~~~~
  + <working directory>
      + sorted_nii